lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 For questions about the legal rights of parents or guardians, the bishop or stake president seeks legal advice from the Church’s Office of General Counsel or from the area office (see [38.8.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number161-p1212#title_number161 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number161-p1212#title_number161")).

+18.5

+## Ordinances Performed for and by Persons Who Have Disabilities

 See [38.2.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number38-p2743#title_number38 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number38-p2743#title_number38") and [38.2.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number39-p2745#title_number39 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number39-p2745#title_number39").

+18.6

+## Naming and Blessing Children

 “Every member of the church of Christ having children is to bring them unto the elders before the church, who are to lay their hands upon them in the name of Jesus Christ, and bless them in his name” ([Doctrine and Covenants 20:70](/study/scriptures/dc-testament/dc/20?lang=eng&id=p70#p70 "/study/scriptures/dc-testament/dc/20?lang=eng&id=p70#p70")).